Papillary urothelial carcinoma is a type of bladder cancer. It usually starts in urothelial cells in the bladder lining.

 You may get chemotherapy before or after the surgery to prevent cancer from coming back.

 Treatment includes partial or total cystectomy, along with chemotherapy.
 Radiation and immunotherapy may be options, as well.

 Chemotherapy is the main treatment for stage 4 cancer.
 You might also get radiation or immunotherapy.
 Surgery may also be an option.

-These survival rates include all kinds of bladder cancer, not just papillary tumors.
-They’re also only estimates.
-They can’t predict what your outlook will be.
+Relative survival rates for bladder cancer include all types of this cancer, not just papillary tumors.
+They are only estimates and can’t predict what your outlook will be.